 - Six Inn Budapest: A couple of blocks away from Andrassy Avenue, this budget hotel offers some of the lowest prices.
 The hotel has its own garden, hot tub, and sauna although they’re only available for an extra fee.
 Luckily, it’s just 15 minutes from the geothermal baths at the park.

-✔ Best area to stay to enjoy geothermal baths
+✔ Best district to stay in Budapest to enjoy geothermal baths

 Zuglo is the 14th district of Budapest and considered one of the safest areas of the city.
 It’s become slightly more affluent, attracting citizens to its suburban-style neighbourhoods.

 With a mostly middle-class and upper-class population, the area also has many modern shopping malls and quality family restaurants.
-Just keep in mind that it’s about an hour walk to the Danube River, placing you further from the historic and cultural landmarks of the city.
+Just keep in mind that it’s about an hour walk to the Danube River, placing you further from the historic and cultural landmarks of Budapest.

 Instead of immersing yourself in history, you’ll can dip into the geothermal baths, including numerous baths located in Budapest City Park.
 The park is at the eastern end of Andrassy Avenue and has enough attractions to keep you coming back for days.